- Medicare provides coverage for many cystic fibrosis treatments and medications.

 If you have cystic fibrosis and Medicare, you’re covered for a wide range of services.
-Medicare will cover the testing, treatments, and care you need to manage your cystic fibrosis.
+Medicare covers the testing, treatments, and care you need to manage cystic fibrosis.

-Each part of Medicare offers different coverage that can help you get the treatments and care you need for cystic fibrosis.
+Each part of Medicare offers different coverage to help you get the treatments and care you need if you have cystic fibrosis.

-It’s helpful to know which parts offer coverage for which services when you’re planning your care, especially when you’re managing a chronic condition.
+Knowing which parts offer coverage for which services can be helpful when planning care, especially when managing a chronic condition.

 Items and services covered under each part include:

-- Medicare Part B. Part B is medical insurance.
-It covers outpatient care such as the treatments you receive from your doctor.
+Part B is medical insurance.
+It covers outpatient care, such as the treatments you receive from your doctor.
 Part B also covers:

 - ambulance rides